-We recently upgraded one of our clusters to Kubernetes 1.17.0, an upgrade that we have already been running on several other, much larger Kubernetes clusters with no issues.
+We recently upgraded one of our clusters to the latest version of Kubernetes, something that we have already been running on several other, much larger Kubernetes clusters with no issues.
 However, since the upgrade, we started seeing some bizarre networking patterns with delays.
 The thing is, though, none of them seemed reproducible, they all felt like DNS issues, such as delays in starting a connection that was exactly 60 seconds.

 As a result, the next step for us was to start looking into trying to reproduce this issue.
 In order to be able to replicate requests inside the environment easily, we started a shell inside a container inside the cluster, which made requests to a few different services.
 We noticed that some requests were not failing with no particular consistency.
 Instead, they were responding with SERVFAIL from CoreDNS.
 For us, we saw it as a good sign because we finally had a specific failure that we could begin looking at more deeply.